The Oregon coast is one of the official 7 Wonders of Oregon, famed for its incredible landscapes.

-If you are not able to find the parking area, the other trails begins from Thunder Rock Cove, but is a bit longer.
+If you are not able to find the parking area, the other trail begins from Thunder Rock Cove, but is a bit longer and far more dangerous.

-The trail to the right from Thunder Rock Cove will take you to Secret Beach, though it is a longer trail than the one suggested.
-However, be sure to explore the Thunder Rock Cove trail as well, as it offers some incredible vistas all its own!
+The trail to the right from Thunder Rock Cove will take you to Secret Beach, though it is a longer trail than the one suggested and is easy to get lost or worse.
+It is not recommended to attempt this trail to Secret Beach.

 If you walk the trail, you will find some awesome places to photograph sunset at the actual Thunder Rock cove.
 It is especially impressive at high tides when the waves smash the rocks and explode in ocean spray.

-The carpark for Natural Bridges will be well posted, and is one of my favorite photography locations on the Southern Oregon coast.
-There will be two trails from the carpark, one to the left and one to the right.
+The parking lot for Natural Bridges will be well posted, and is one of my favorite photography locations on the Southern Oregon coast.
+There will be two trails from the lot, one to the left and one to the right.

 If you continue on the trail, there is a way to walk onto the natural bridge itself.
-As that is actually forbidden, I will not go into more detail on this guide.
+As that is very dangerous and not recommended, I will not go into more detail in this guide.
 Should you decide to attempt this, as always, please be very mindful of the risk you are taking.